beetbox/mediafile/docs/index.rst

 Examples
 --------

-Add cover art to a MediaFile
+To add cover art to a MediaFile:

 .. code:: python